tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 In the setup phase, we don't have an output folder from the DSC yet, so we put logs into that folder.
 Inside you'll notice is a SETUPLOG.
 It just contains verbose information about this process.
-For example, you'll see that it cloned the submodules in Common/TIANO.
+For example, you'll see that it cloned the submodules in EDK2 CryptoPkg.

 Since we've already setup our submodules, there isn't much to do other than verify the system is in good shape.